danm0e/react-training-presentation/slides/3-1-React-Digging-Deeper/0-2-React-Performance.md

 Note:
 - **Necessary re-renders**: We can't avoid, but can prioritise
-- **Unnecessary re-renders**: Nothing has changed, so this is where we might want to optimise
+- **Unnecessary re-renders**: Nothing has changed, but the component still re-renders
+- This is where we might want to optimise

 ---